SqueakySpoons/SqueakySpoons/README.md

 - Darkshippers thin ice, if we're already friends it's fine

-- Anyone who associates with any other groups that may be deemed harmful, thin ice
+- Anyone who associates with any other groups that may be deemed harmful or controversial, thin ice

 </details>
 <details>